 As previously mentioned, this rower is designed to be similar to the Concept2 and be used for general fitness purposes or Crossfit style workouts.

 The feedback has been overall very positive and most users say the resistance is no different than any of the other leading air rowing machines.
+I got the same impression when I used the machine.

 I created an article about reducing the noise on a Concept2 and a video of myself rowing on a Concept2.
 This should give you a good idea about the volume of noise you will hear while rowing.

-The damper is not a resistance setting, although a lot of people think of it that way.
+The damper is not technically a resistance setting, although a lot of people think of it that way.

 According to Concept2, “damper setting is similar to bicycle gearing: it affects how rowing feels but does not directly affect the resistance.
 A lower damper setting on the indoor rower is comparable to easier gears on a bike.”